What Automated Customer Service Means [and How to Make it Real]

 The main objectives of building a helpful knowledge base should be its site-wide visibility and informational hierarchy.
 No matter what page a visitor is on, put an easy-to-see widget there that would point to your online library.

 Remember to put first things first.
-Group the most common questions on your resource hub page into clearly defined categories and subcategories.
+Group the most common examples of customer queries on your resource hub page into clearly defined categories and subcategories.
 You should not forget about visual content, too: explainer videos, images, compelling guides, etc. This hack will help you keep customers engaged and meet their needs faster.

 1.3.
 Encourage self-service with an integrated knowledge base